KALTCHUK/Z80_Modular_Computer/CPM build/readme.md

 2) .LST, the list result after compiling.
 3) .OBJ, the HEX (Intel format) result after compiling.

 So you have to put romboot.obj, kcpm221.obj and kbios2_0.obj on the EEPROM.
 How?
-Read the "Getting Started" section on the Proton Manual.
+Read the "Getting Started" section in the Proton Manual.
+Be aware that the destination addresses are not the same seen in the HEX files.
+Depending on which ROM block will be used to boot, a displacement must be added.